-Taking your husband’s name after marriage: you don’t need to change your name by deed poll to do this, but you do need to send a copy of your marriage certificate to all relevant authorities, such as the DVLA, and your bank – check if the organisation you are contacting requires the original marriage certificate or will accept a copy.
+You don’t need to change your name by deed poll to do this, but you do need to send a copy of your marriage certificate to all relevant authorities, such as the DVLA, and your bank.
+Check if the organisation you are contacting requires the original marriage certificate or will accept a copy.
 You will also need to apply for a new passport: if you want to book your honeymoon tickets in your new name, you can apply in advance.

-Keeping your maiden name: if you decide to keep your maiden name you don’t have to do anything as none of your personal records or accounts will need to change.
+If you decide to keep your surname you don’t have to do anything as none of your personal records or accounts will need to change.

-Using a maiden name as a middle name: if you choose to do this, you must apply to change your name by deed poll using a specialist agency or a solicitor.
-You’ll need to supply a copy of your marriage certificate to make this change, and you’ll need to have your deed poll certificate before you can apply for a new passport – so it’s probably safest to book your honeymoon tickets in your maiden name if you’re heading straight off on holiday.
+If you choose to do this, you must apply to change your name by deed poll using a specialist agency or a solicitor.
+You’ll need to supply a copy of your marriage certificate to make this change, and you’ll need to have your deed poll certificate before you can apply for a new passport.
+It’s probably safest to book your honeymoon tickets in your original surname if you’re heading straight off on holiday.